Lab 6: Visualizing categorical data with D3

 {/each}

-You can apply the exact same class:selected directive to conditionally apply a selected class to the legend items as well.
+You should apply the exact same class:selected directive to conditionally apply a selected class to the legend items (<li>) as well so that the appropriate legend swatch is also selected.

-Then let’s apply CSS to change the color of the selected wedge and legend item:
+Then let’s apply CSS to change the color of the selected wedge and legend item.
+Let’s also fade out any unselected wedges and legend items:

 .selected {